 Tim Campos ’10 – President

-Tim graduated from Pitzer College in 2010 with a dual degree in sociology and Chicano/a-Latino/a studies and a minor in studio art.
+Tim graduated from Pitzer in 2010 with a dual degree in sociology and Chicano/a-Latino/a studies and a minor in studio art.
 Upon graduating, he worked as an admission counselor for Pitzer, recruiting students, reading applications and representing his alma mater while helping cultivate diversity initiatives on campus.
 As a student, he worked as an admission fellow and diversity intern in the Office of Admission.
-In addition, Tim was an active member of Student Senate, volunteered as a Chicano/Latino Student Affairs sponsor for incoming first-year students, served as president of the Latina/o Student Union and studied abroad in Costa Rica.
+In addition, Tim was an active member of Student Senate, volunteered as a Chicano/Latino Student Affairs sponsor for incoming first-year students, served as president of the Latina/o Student Union, and studied abroad in Costa Rica.
 He is one of the original organizers of the Rockabilly Festival at Pitzer, now a yearly tradition at the College.

 Josh Brown ’10

-Josh graduated in 2010 with a degree in history and Spanish.
+Josh graduated from Pitzer in 2010 with a degree in history and Spanish.
 As a student, he studied abroad with the Pitzer in Ecuador Program, founded the Pitzer Dining Hall Workers Program, served on the Pitzer Activities Committee, and worked as an admission fellow.

 Upon graduating, Josh served on a Fulbright Fellowship in South Korea for the 2010–11 academic year.
 After returning home to Los Angeles, he earned his teaching credential and master’s degree in special education from California State University, Northridge.
 He is currently a middle school special education teacher in the Los Angeles Unified School District, where he serves as department chair and the House of Representatives member for his union, the United Teachers of Los Angeles.
 As a result of his classroom duties, Josh has been named an Earthwatch Fellow, a Teachplus Teaching Policy Fellow, and an Educators for Excellence Teacher Leader.
 He has published articles in the Huffington Post, LA School Report, and Ed Source Magazine.
 In his free time, Josh enjoys going to Dodgers games and practicing yoga.